James-Nemeth/Google-Book-API/README.md

 ## Known issues

-- Styling on Book Cards and be a bit janky when at specific sizes (quite small margin)
+- Styling on Book Cards can be a bit janky when at specific sizes (quite small margin)

 ---

 ## Future Goals

 - To Implement pagination to allow more books to be resulted while still allowing the user to not have to scroll very far down the page.
+- To refactor code by using content.

 ---